-The project is a partnership between ATODA, ACT Health and the Western Australian Mental Health Commission and building on the Western Australian Alcohol Think Again initiative.
+Impact Alcohol is a partnership between ATODA, ACT Health and the Western Australian Mental Health Commission.
+The project aims to reduce alcohol-related harms and ill health in the ACT.

-The Impact Alcohol initiative includes an informative website www.impactalcohol.org.au that contains information for all ages regarding the effects on alcohol on health, specific issues relevant to alcohol and young people, students and parents as well as up-to-date statistics pertaining to the impact of alcohol on the community and legislation relevant to the ACT.
+The Impact Alcohol project includes an informative website www.impactalcohol.org.au that contains information for all ages regarding the effects of alcohol on health.
+Specific issues relevant to alcohol and young people, students and parents; as well as up-to-date statistics and ACT legislation is also included on the website.

-For further information on the Impact Alcohol project, or to organise an alcohol education session for your organisation, please contact Annie Bleeker on email@example.com
+For further information on the Impact Alcohol project, please contact email@example.com